Gadiguibou/stdrename/README.md

 All files in that directory and all sub directories will then reinclude .py files and ignore .txt files.

-If you'd like to use global ignore patterns specific to stdrename, you can do so by creating an "`ignore`" (notice this one does not start with a ".") in the following location:
+If you'd like to use global ignore patterns specific to csurename, you can do so by creating an "`ignore`" (notice this one does not start with a ".") in the following location:

-On Windows: `%USERPROFILE%\AppData\Local\stdrename\"`
+On Windows: `%USERPROFILE%\AppData\Local\csurename\"`

 On Unix based systems (e.g. MacOS or GNU Linux):

-`$HOME/.config/stdrename/`
+`$HOME/.config/csurename/`

 This file follows the same pattern matching principles as other `.gitignore` or `.ignore` files and has a lower precedence than all other sources of ignore rules.